ypark9/yopa.page/content/blog/2023-03-23-To-move-all-items-from-subfolders-to-its-top-level-folder-in-synology.md

   - Programming
   - Synology
 tags:
-  - Synology
+  - Script
 ---

 If you have a Synology NAS device and need to move all the files and folders within a sub-directory to the top directory, it can be done quickly with a simple script.

-# Creating a New Bash Script File
+## Creating a New Bash Script File

 ```console
 #!/bin/bash